-Plus, add on the time and effort to get to the gym, especially while traveling, and a workout seems to be left out entirely just when your body needs it most, especially for stress reduction!
+As the American Heart Association continues to remind us, 4 out of 5 adults are not getting enough physical activity to maintain good health.
+Add on the time and effort to get to the gym, especially if you travel often, and a workout seems to be left out entirely just when your body needs it most, especially for stress reduction!
 That’s where an easy workout you could do anywhere would come in handy.

-Please note: This 4 minute workout may not be right for you.
+Please note: This 4-minute workout may not be right for you.
 Always contact your physician prior to beginning any new workout.

 Subscribe today for free to receive our weekly update and never miss an article.